 Those letters and cards to R. is when it began.

-For women, connecting with female friends tends to be a fairly high priority.
-And it’s no wonder; a great deal of research has discovered that having strong friendships helps us cope with and get through life’s challenges.
-Unfortunately, women also get busier and busier as the years pass....as children are born, parents age, and life becomes more demanding.
+For women, friendships tend to be a fairly high priority.
+But as we get older, we get busier and busier as children are born, parents age, and life becomes more demanding.

 My hope in creating these cards is that despite the time and distance, women will want to reconnect with their friends.
 Sadly, we women can let life get in the way, and often, friendships that were once so essential take a backseat.